"The police are the public and the public are the police." Sir Robert Peel, founder of the Metropolitan Police

 remains a key priority for police forces.
 However, The National Police Chiefs’ Council (NPCC) has stated that although the number of female police officers and those from (BME) origin are at a record high, they are still underrepresented compared to the communities they serve.

 We are currently facing a national challenge in attracting and progressing diverse applicants

 in efforts to ensure police forces are fully representative of the area they are policing.

 A culture that is inclusive, diverse and fair

 Join us this September as key figures unite to explore strategies, evaluate lessons, and ultimately review police diversity workforce issues.
 Police Scotland’s Superintendent Ann Bell,

 who heads up the award-winning Positive Action Team, will be exploring the effectiveness of the ‘Positive Action Strategy’

 and reviewing the impact of austerity cuts on staff retention of minority groups.

 will share key findings from their report, including strategic ways to enhance diversity

-during the second half of the day.
-We will look at successful ways to break down the barriers, tackle resilience nationally
+, we will look at successful ways to break down the barriers and tackle resilience nationally